dougtoppin/amazon-ecs-cli-flask/README.md

 * *make deploy* - build, push and deploy the application to the cluster
 * *make check* - get the application url and access it

-If everything was successful you should see something like the following
+If everything was successful you should see something like the following when you check the endpoint

 ```
 $ make check